andrewt3000/MachineLearning/README.md

 [Neural Networks](https://github.com/andrewt3000/MachineLearning/blob/master/neuralNets.md) - Neural networks are machine learning models suitable for fixed inputs and they are fully connected layers in more complex models.

-[Transformers and llms](https://github.com/andrewt3000/MachineLearning/blob/master/transformer.md) - Transformers are a neural network architecture designed to process sequences using attention mechansim.
+[Transformers and llms](https://github.com/andrewt3000/MachineLearning/blob/master/transformer.md) - Transformers are a neural network architecture designed to process sequences using attention mechanism.
 Transformers are the architecture for large language models and vision transformers.
 Transformers largely replaced [recurrent neural networks](https://github.com/andrewt3000/MachineLearning/blob/master/rnn.md) for sequential models.

 ## Machine Learning Problems
 Machine learning problems are categorized as discriminative or generative.